DETAILED ACTION

 The specification shall conclude with one or more claims particularly pointing out and distinctly claiming the subject matter which the applicant regards as his invention.

-Claim limitation “a controller configured to control the imaging sensor to capture infrared images and to control the distance sensor to determine a distance between the distal end and an object” invokes 35 U.S.C.
+Claim limitation “a processor configured to control the imaging sensor to capture infrared images and to control the distance sensor to determine a distance between the distal end and an object” invokes 35 U.S.C.
 112(f) or pre-AIA 35 U.S.C.
 112, sixth paragraph.
 However, the written description fails to disclose the corresponding structure, material, or acts for performing the entire claimed function and to clearly link the structure, material, or acts to the function.
 Therefore, the claim is indefinite and is rejected under 35 U.S.C.
 112(b) or pre-AIA 35 U.S.C.
 112, second paragraph.

 Applicant may: